antoniosarosi/dotfiles/.config/qtile/themes/README.md

 - bar3.png
 - bar4.png

-You can reuse the images from a theme that's already available here and change the colors to create your own theme.
+You can reuse images from a theme that's already available here and change the colors to create your own theme.